SSWConsulting/SSW.Rules.Content/rules/generate-ai-images/rule.md

 * Aspect Ratio: Aspect ratio dictates the proportions of the image.
 For instance, you might choose a square (1:1) aspect ratio for social media posts, a landscape (16:9) ratio for video thumbnails, or a portrait (3:4) ratio for smartphone screens.

 * Style: Style refers to specifying a particular visual style for the image.
 This could be a certain artistic style (like "impressionistic" or "cubist").
 The AI uses this information to guide the stylistic aspects of image generation.

+* Uploading: Most AI image generators allow you to upload an existing image so that the AI will create different variations of it.

 **Important:** The key to successful prompting in any AI image generator is to give a detailed prompt with descriptive wording.
 However, prompts should not be unnecessarily long.